 It has become France’s most famous structure, the queen of Paris’ skyline, but the Eiffel Tower wasn’t popular when she was first conceived.
 Built by French engineer Gustave Eiffel, the wrought-iron tower was meant to be a temporary structure during the 1889 World’s Fair, but throughout that summer the public became enchanted.
-As we celebrate its 130th anniversary this March, here are a few towering facts.
+Here are a few towering facts about the Eiffel Tower.

 At 300 metres, it was the world’s tallest structure when it was built until the Chrysler Building opened in New York City in 1930.
 Antennas were later added to the Eiffel Tower, making it 324-metres tall.